PIER98/CustomTodo/README.md

 # CustomTodo
-An MVC basic app that allow users to create and delete a Todo.
+An MVC basic app that allow users to create and delete a Todo task.
 The data are stored in an object-oriented local database.